symfony/symfony-docs/components/http_kernel.rst

 .. warning::

-    By the time ``kernel.terminate`` is dispatched the response has, in most setups, already been sent to the client (for example via :phpfunction:`fastcgi_finish_request` when running on PHP-FPM or
-    `FrankenPHP`_).
-As a result, modifications to the ``Response`` content, status code or headers performed from a terminate listener will typically be discarded and never reach the client.
+    When running on servers that support early response flushing (such as PHP-FPM via :phpfunction:`fastcgi_finish_request` or `FrankenPHP`_), the
+    response has already been sent to the client by the time ``kernel.terminate`` is dispatched.
+In those environments, modifications to the ``Response`` made from a terminate listener are discarded.

     The behavior differs in the ``dev`` environment (``kernel.debug = true``).
-In debug mode the response is *not* finalized before ``kernel.terminate`` is dispatched, so writes to the ``Response`` body or headers from a terminate listener — including writes triggered by exception handling inside such a listener — will be appended to the output that is sent to the client.
-This can produce bugs that only manifest in development, such as corrupted response payloads or HTTP status codes that differ between the actual response received by the browser and what tools like the Symfony Profiler report.
+    In debug mode, the response is *not* finalized before ``kernel.terminate`` is dispatched, so modifications to the ``Response`` made from a terminate listener may still affect the response sent to the client.
+This can lead to inconsistent behavior between development and production, such as corrupted response bodies or different HTTP status codes.

 .. note::